princeaden1/Laravel-Vue-Docker-Simple-CMD-Setup/README.md

 ### The project is ready to be launched

 ### For the Database Connection
-you can setup your database from the docker-compose.yml.
+you can setup and configure your database from the docker-compose.yml.
 At default it uses db_username for the dataase user name and db_name for the database name.
 You can rename this to any name of your choice.
 This is the same configuration for normal docker configuration.

 ### You can access the laravel project using localhost:9000 and the phpmyadmin using localhost:9001